ritobanrc/RSAPickupManager/README.md

-# Socket.IO Chat
+# RSA Pickup Manager

-A simple chat demo for socket.io
+A simple web-app program for my school to allow for middle schoolers to be dismissed one at a time safely (avoiding crowding in the halls) as their parents arrived.

 ## How to use